Wizty79/DevOps-Course-Starter-02/README.md

 az login --use-device-code

 After this have been done, it will provide you with a link to follow and a temp code to use on that page which will then authenticate.

-Then  to create an app service plan, you cna run:
+Then to create an app service plan, you can run:

 az appservice plan create --resource-group <resource_group_name> -n <appservice_plan_name> --sku B1 --is-linux